What does your dream job look like?

-Should you consider to take the leap to self-employment, consider whether the market needs your product or service or how you can create that demand.
+Should you consider taking the leap to self-employment, consider whether the market needs your product or service or how you can create that demand.
 And determine whether you can take care (or have someone to take care) of your administration and marketing.
 These extra tasks are as important as your actual job!

 Time to find your dream job!

-In this article we discussed how you can define your dream job by mapping your own strengths and ambitions to the needs of the job market.
-This step may seem straightforward, but in reality many people don’t take enough time to consider what they really want to do for a living.
+In this article, we discussed how you can define your dream job by mapping your own strengths and ambitions to the needs of the job market.
+This step may seem straightforward, but in reality, many people don’t take enough time to consider what they really want to do for a living.

-In our next article we will share tips to improve your written communication when applying for a job.
+In our next article, we will share tips to improve your written communication when applying for a job.
 A good cv, a personal cover letter, a clear e-mail and a healthy web presence can seriously improve your odds of being invited for a job interview.